casperstorm/Bob/README.md

 	easy_install tarsnapper

-After the installation of both Tarsnap and Tarsnapper you can run and enjoy Bob.
+After the installation of both Tarsnap and Tarsnapper you can enjoy Bob by compiling or downloading the latest [binary](https://github.com/casperstorm/Bob/releases).

 ## Screenshot